changeworld/azure-docs.ja-jp/articles/marketplace-publishing/marketplace-publishing-data-service-creation-prerequisites.md

 <properties
-   pageTitle="Marketplace 用のデータ サービスを作成するための技術的前提条件 | Microsoft Azure"
-   description="Azure Marketplace でデプロイおよび販売するデータ サービスを作成するための要件について説明します。" services="marketplace-publishing"
-   documentationCenter=""
-   authors="HannibalSII"
+   pageTitle="Technical Pre-requisites for creating a Data Service for the Marketplace | Microsoft Azure" description="Understand the requirements for creating a Data Service to deploy and sell on the Azure Marketplace" services="marketplace-publishing" documentationCenter="" authors="HannibalSII"